 WiFi marketing gives you insight into customer data like never before.

 Pick the right system, and you can delve into their shopping habits, likes, dislikes and encourage them to share their in-store experience.

 It’ll help you nudge them through the sales journey

 Shoppers often get stuck somewhere within the sales journey.
 Whether they leave a basket unattended or start the journey online but never finish it, the data you can gain about them via WiFi marketing will help nudge them along.

 By using that landing page to direct shoppers to relevant offers, you could spark the inspiration needed to complete a shopping journey.

-The benefits of WiFi marketing in hospitality
+The benefits of WiFi marketing in the hospitality industry

 Research has revealed that nearly two-thirds of hotel guests jump onto a property’s WiFi connection within seven minutes of arriving.